anynines/a9s-cli-v2/Readme.md

     a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster --no-delete

+## Applying a SQL Statement to a PG Service Instance

+Applying a SQL statement on the primary pod of a PostgreSQL service instance can be accomplished with:

+    a9s pg apply -i solo --sql "select count(*) from posts" --yes

-## Creating a Backup of a Service Instance
+## Creating a Backup of a PG Service Instance

     a9s create pg backup --name sample-pg-cluster-backup-1 -i sample-pg-cluster-1

-## Restoring a Backup of Service Instance
+## Restoring a Backup of PG Service Instance

     a9s create pg restore --name sample-pg-cluster-restore-1 -b sample-pg-cluster-backup-1 -i sample-pg-cluster-1